 For younger children, preseason conditioning is the most important.
 This age should not be made to participate in structured year round conditioning programs like older athletes; instead they should be encouraged to stay active when not in season, and have fun being a kid.
 Many children at younger ages are being expected to train harder and longer in order to excel in sports.
-Proper preseason conditioning will not only help the young athlete excel by improving his athletic abilities, but will also help decrease his risk for injury by easing him back into the sport.
+Proper preseason conditioning will not only help the young athlete excel by improving athletic abilities, but will also help decrease risk for injury by easing the athlete back into sport.
 The goal of preseason conditioning is to improve athletic performance and prevent injury.
-The American College of Sports Medicine suggests that preseason conditioning begin six weeks prior to the start of the regular season and should have a frequency of three to five times a week.
+The American College of Sports Medicine suggests that preseason conditioning begin six weeks prior to the start of the regular season and should have a frequency of 3-5 times a week.

 Proper preseason conditioning should focus on two general components.
 The first consists of enhancing strength, flexibility, and endurance, and the second is to improve natural sport specific movements and agility.
 Preseason exercising should begin with more emphasis on stretching while the athlete attempts to get into playing condition.
 This will help improve flexibility and decrease the risk of injury including sprains/strains, and tendonitis.

 Lastly, there is the regular season.
 It is recommended to continue to train 4-6 days a week anaerobically and aerobically to prevent de-conditioning, and for high school athletes to continue lifting weights 2 times a week to maintain muscular strength.